clearlinux/clear-linux-documentation/source/mixer.rst

    and verify properly.
 The certificate will be automatically generated for you, and the Manifest.MoM will be signed automatically as well, providing security for the update content you create.

    The CONTENTURL and VERSIONURL may be an IP address, or a domain name, which hosts the /home/clr/mix/update/www (SERVER_STATE_DIR) directory.
 Creating a symlink to the directory in your server webdir is an easy way to host the content.
-A client running the mix will look to that URL to figure out if there is a new version available, and where to download update content from.
+A client running the mix will look to that URL to figure out if there is a new version available and the location from which to download the update content.

    To learn more about the FORMAT option, please refer to the bottom of this document "Format Version" and https://github.com/clearlinux/swupd-server/wiki/Format-Bumps.
 For now leave the FORMAT value alone and do not increment it.

-   *The mix version and clear version will come from two state files: .mixversion and .clearversion, both of which will be created for you when you set-up the workspace and added to the VERSIONS_PATH defined.
+   *The mix version and Clear version will come from two state files: :file:`.mixversion` and :file:`.clearversion`, both of which will be created for you when you set-up the workspace and added to the VERSIONS_PATH defined.

 #. **Generate the starting point for your Mix**.
 In your workspace, run::